 • not to remove Personal Data, or devices containing or that can be used to access Personal Data, from the Company’s premises without adopting appropriate security measures (such as encryption or password protection) to secure the Personal Data and the device

 • not to store Personal Data on local drives or on personal devices that are used for work purposes

 Data protection law requires the Company to notify any Personal Data Breach to the applicable regulator within 72 hours and, in certain instances, the individual.

 If you know or suspect that a Personal Data Breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact Caroline Shepherd.
+Immediately contact Guy Jones.
 You should preserve all evidence relating to the potential Personal Data Breach.